informigados/Rapid-Touch/README.md

 Get Started:

-Explore Rapid Touch and contribute to its development on GitHub: Rapid Touch Theme
+Explore Rapid Touch and contribute to its development on GitHub.

 Join us in shaping the future of WordPress themes by contributing to Rapid Touch today!